NullVoxPopuli/ember-test-waiters/README.md

 #### Waiter naming conventions

 When building your waiter, you should ensure you use a meaningful name.
-At a minimum, your name needs to be constructed of a `namespace`, and a `descriptor` in the format `namespace:descriptor`.
+At a minimum, your name needs to be constructed of a `namespace`, and optionally a `descriptor` in the format `namespace[:descriptor]`.
 Suggestions for naming conventions are as follows:

 For apps:

-1. `file-name` - if your file has only one waiter
+1. `file-name` - if your file has only one waiter, the file name becomes the namespace
-1. `file-name:waiter-1`, `file-name:waiter-2`, ... - if your file has more than one waiter
+1. `file-name:waiter-1`, `file-name:waiter-2`, ... - if your file has more than one waiter, the file name becomes the namespace and we add descriptors

 For addons:

-1. `addon-name` - if your addon has only one waiter
+1. `addon-name` - if your addon has only one waiter, the addon name becomes the namespace
-1. `addon-name:waiter-1`, `addon-name:waiter-2`, ... - if your addon has more than one waiter
+1. `addon-name:waiter-1`, `addon-name:waiter-2`, ... - if your addon has more than one waiter, the addon name becomes the namespace and we add descriptors

 ```js
 import Component from '@ember/component';